 Let’s now turn the spotlight on to the weird world of quantum physics.
 This area of science is all about studying the fundamental building blocks of matter.
 In that minute space, matter and its energy equivalent are almost interchangeable – matter morphs into energy and vice versa.
 But another important variable becomes operative in that space – human consciousness.
 It has been shown conclusively that human consciousness when it engages with the quantum dynamic, has the intrinsic ability to shift the energy equivalent of matter into its particulate form.
 In other words, human consciousness has the intrinsic property of co-creating and materializing matter.
 So here comes the dumbest of all behaviors.
 Physicists in their exclusive clubs dream up theoretical particles in order to create models of reality.
 They then go and look for these particles by creating monster machines like the Large Hadron Collider (LHC), which had cost the taxpayer 13.5 billion dollars as at the time that the Higgs Boson was ‘discovered’ and thereafter costs 1 billion dollars per year to maintain!
 But here comes the rub – bearing in mind that human consciousness has been shown to bring into reality the particulate form, does this monster machine really have an objective function?
 For if collective human consciousness is focused on a specific matter-energy-dynamic, knowing that human consciousness can materialize particulate matter, it follows that there will be a high probability of the ‘discovery’ of the particle – almost a self-fulfilling prophecy.
 So how do we differentiate between machine-generated reality and the reality generated by human imagination?
 The joke of course is that since the discovery of the God-particle, the Higgs Boson (which cost 13.5 billion dollars), there’s doubt that the particle is even that necessary for the Standard Model.
 ‘Higgsless’ models are now popping up all over the place.
 The billion dollar question then is what is there really to gain from this monster machine?
 Is it really going to add value to our lives and to the environment at large?
 And are these linear-thinking, mechanistically-based physicists equipped to deliver on all the money and confidence entrusted to them?

 Perhaps the recent words spoken by Professor Stephen Hawking really typifies the shortcomings of contemporary theoretical physicists.
 Professor Hawking announced that there is no god or creator and nor is there any need for such an entity because the whole universe and all of life can be accounted for by the Big Bang and gravity!!
 But Professor Hawking, what created gravity and the Big Bang??
+What he’s actually saying is, give us the miracle of the Big Bang and gravity and we’ll work out the rest!
 This is really dumb.

 Talking about the value-add to life derived from the investment in physics research, let’s analyse the ROI derived from academic researchers and research institutions.
 I’ve done a little research myself.
 Herewith is a list of discoveries and inventions which derive from scientific research in multiple fields and which have enhanced our quality of life.
 The list delineates the year of the discovery/invention, the item, the name of the discoverer or inventor and most importantly the ‘*’ indicates if this discovery/invention arose out of an academic institution.